 Anthem-We Are Young Gifted & Black

 Avery first got involved with the social justice movement during his freshman year at Morehouse College when he helped organize Sodexo Cafeteria workers on his campus with SEIU.
-Since then, Avery has had a range of experiences working in the progressive movement including Black Youth Vote, Georgia Democratic Party, Georgia Legislative Black Caucus, and the AFL-CIO.
-Prior to coming to CTWO, Avery organized with SEIU Local 32BJ.
-Outside of work, Avery is a foodie, enjoys drawing, and is a die-hard Knicks fan.
+Since then, Avery has had a range of experiences working in the progressive movement including Black Youth Vote, Georgia Democratic Party, Georgia Legislative Black Caucus, the AFL-CIO and SEIU 32BJ.
+Avery started at CTWO as an organizer, working on education justice in Pittsburgh.
+Outside of work, Avery is a foodie, enjoys drawing, and a die-hard Knicks fan.

 Program and Alumni Network Coordinator

 Rheema was born and raised in the Ingleside district of San Francisco.
 She began advocating for her community at the age of thirteen.
 Rheema went to Texas Southern University where she graduated in May 2012 with a BA in Management.
 Upon graduating Rheema continued organizing against gentrification, environmental racism and police brutality within San Francisco.
 Rheema graduated MAAP in 2016.
 Her personal experiences and education has strengthened her commitment to educate community members as well as addressing social economic issues that directly impact her community.
 She enjoys learning about her heritage, dancing, karaoke and sharing information with her peers.